 One of the most significant breaches was suffered by a company that is right at the top of the IT game, illustrating the fact that security threats can impact any company, at any time.
 Hewlett-Packard Enterprise and the US Navy revealed in 2016 that 134,000 Navy records had been accessed by an unauthorized group, which was able to view information such as full names and social security numbers of Navy personnel.
 When a large IT company such as Hewlett-Packard is compromised, it is clear that businesses of all sizes need to take security seriously.

-Telecommunications giant, Verizon, was also victim to cyber crime in 2016 and had to come public with the news that more than 1.5 million of their enterprise customers were compromised in a targeted data attack.
+Telecommunications giant, Verizon, was also a victim of cybercrime in 2016 and had to come public with the news that more than 1.5 million of their enterprise customers were compromised in a targeted data attack.
 The breach was made possible by a vulnerability in the Verizon client portal that is used by millions of companies across the United States.
 This particular breach further illustrated that data theft is always possible, even with the largest IT and telecommunications companies.

 While it is impossible to prevent every instance of cybercrime, your information security degree and training will allow you to anticipate attacks, and discover vulnerabilities through regular penetration testing.
 With IT training at ITI Technical College in Baton Rouge, you’ll gain a broad understanding of how computer networks function, allowing you to identify the most likely routes for attacks within any organization.